ShankhadeepBaul/DZ-Studio/README.md

 That opens the app.
 Open your Excel file, pick the sample, age, and error columns, tick some samples, and the figure appears.

 ---
+FOLLOW THE DATA STRUCTURE EXAMPLE PROVIDED TO ARRANGE YOUR DATA ACCORDINGLY.
+YOU NEED 3 COLUMNS: sample name, age, and error.
+---

 ## The three tabs in detail